 - Internal/external sales approval form (xlsx) (step 3)

-- Contracts Library, general external sales contracts (step 7)
+- Contracts Library, standard external sales contracts (step 7)

 - Establishing Market Driven External Sales Rates (pdf) (step 4)